anupamk36/connector-framework/README.md

 1. Clone the repository
 2. Install the dependencies with `pip install -r requirements.txt`
+3. Update the database.py with your jdbc url inside src/utils/database.py
-3. Run the server with `uvicorn main:app --reload`
+4. Run the server with `uvicorn main:app --reload`

 ## Usage